PythonNut/evil-easymotion/README.md

     When specified, `callable` is called on the collected list of points (which is of the form `((point window)...)`).
 Otherwise, the default function, which sorts the points in order of increasing distance from `(point)`, is used.

+* `:include-invisible expr`

+    When `expr` is non-`nil`, the motion will not skip over invisible overlays.
+This may be required for motions that generate dramatically different sets of points if they are started at different locations.
+This defaults to `nil`.

 Credits
 =======
 I'm deeply indebted to: